What can I do with Save/Load addon?

 How it works?

-[Important] Loading with SaveLoad addon results in whole database to be reloaded, so if you use SaveLoad addon do not store references to tables/fields/entities, cause they will be obsolete after loading.
+[Important] Loading with SaveLoad addon results in whole database to be reloaded, so if you use SaveLoad addon do not store references to tables/fields/entities, because they will be obsolete after loading.

 Why it works like this?

-Here is the quick explanation and main reasons why it works the way it works and why it's much better then simply saving the whole database.
+Here is the quick explanation and main reasons why it works the way it works and why it's much better than simply saving the whole database.

-- As a result of loading old save, we want to keep all saved data and we want to keep the changes we made to default database (shipped with a game)
+3. As a result of loading old save, we want to keep all saved data, and we want to keep the changes we made to default database (shipped with a game)

 Here is the detailed illustration about what we want to achieve: